-Verdict: With Audacity you can easily convert FALC to MP3, and it can prrocess files in batches, you can trim to music to several clips, and edit the meta data.
+Verdict: With Audacity you can easily convert FALC to MP3, and it can process files in batches, you can trim music to several clips, and edit the meta data.
 Though it is a little bit complex to use.

 Unlike the software, you can use online FLAC to MP3 converters as if you are in a good network environment, ignoring the OS differences.

-Zamzar is one of the oldest online FLAC to MP3 tool for Mac & PC that also supports converting audio, video, image, document, etc. You can upload audio files limited in 50MB (sign up to get 100MB).
+Zamzar is one of the oldest online FLAC to MP3 tools for Mac & PC that also supports converting audio, video, image, document, etc. You can upload audio files limited to 50MB (sign up to get 100MB).
 For large FLAC size and more features, you should pay to upgrade to a professional version.

 We’ve shared 5 reliable ways for converting FLAC to MP3 on Mac and Windows.
 If you're just converting from time to time, the web tools should be sufficient to meet your needs.
 But for long-time users, you must know online FLAC to MP3 converters may waste lots of time when uploading and converting large-size files.
 What’s more, you have to own a stable network connection.